+Thankfully, beer by itself doesn’t contain any natural cholesterol.
 So that’s cause for celebration, right?
-Not really.
+Not so fast.

-Some cholesterol is made in your body, and the rest comes from your diet.
-And when your doctor talks about your cholesterol, he’s actually talking about two types of cholesterol, along with triglycerides, which are a type of fat.
-While a cold brew may raise your spirits, beer raises triglyceride levels, which isn’t a cause for celebration.
-When we refer to total cholesterol, it is actually a combination of HDL and LDL cholesterol plus triglycerides.
+Most cholesterol is made in your body, and the rest comes from your diet.
+When your doctor talks about your cholesterol, they’re actually talking about two types of cholesterol — HDL and LDL — along with triglycerides, which are a type of fat.
+When we refer to total cholesterol, it’s a combination of HDL and LDL cholesterol plus triglycerides.

-Beer raises your triglyceride count because it contains carbohydrates and alcohol, two substances that raise triglycerides quickly.
-And people who are more sensitive to the effects of beer can experience higher levels of triglycerides.
+While a cold brew may raise your spirits, beer raises triglyceride levels.
+This is because beer contains carbohydrates and alcohol, two substances that raise triglycerides quickly.
+And people who are more sensitive to the effects of beer can experience even higher levels of triglycerides.

 So, if beer naturally contains these sterols, can beer lower your cholesterol?
 Unfortunately, no.